 This position of dominance was eroded before half-time as the professional Rhiwbina pack took complete control of the ball and scored three tries in the remainder of the first half — albeit one of these was an incredibly generous penalty try that confounded even the most devout Squirrel supporter.
 The home side did fail with two long range penalty attempts during this period but the early brightness was swamped by the men clad in black and at half time the visitors led 14-21.

 The home side were penalised mercilessly at the scrum by the referee and these penalties presented the Squirrels with several line-outs deep within the Villagers half from which the visitors drove forward relentlessly.
-The powerful black-clad forwards of Rhiwbina added two further converted tries and a penalty, and after fifty-five minutes the visitors from the north of Cardiff led by 14-38.
+The powerful black-clad forwards of Rhiwbina added two further converted tries and after fifty-five minutes the visitors from the north of Cardiff led by 14-35.

 Dinas’ youthful side defended grimly for the remainder of the match and, indeed, rallied to score their third try of the afternoon in the gathering gloom to produce a final score of 19-35.